Casimir Stabilization of Fluctuating Electronic Nematic Order: Discussion Outlook

-The promising energy scale of our results lends support to the nematic order stabilization mechanism proposed to conceptualize the results of recent experiments on quantum Hall systems in terahertz slot antenna resonators \cite{graziotto_cavity_2025}.
-We note however, that an important distinction between the experimental setting explored in this work and the experiments performed in terahertz resonators is that the anisotropy of the electromagnetic environment in our case arises from material anisotropies intrinsic to \ce{BaTiO3}, whereas in the case of the terahertz slot antenna resonator, anisotropies arise from the geometry of the cavity itself.
-Given the context specific nature of the Casimir energy, making quantitative statements about the experiment demands careful computational examination with an \textit{ab initio} model of the specific cavity.
+The promising energy scale of our results lends support to related nematic order stabilization mechanisms proposed in recent experiments on quantum Hall systems in terahertz slot antenna resonators \cite{graziotto_cavity_2025}.
+We note however, that an important distinction between the experimental setting explored in this work and the experiments performed in terahertz resonators is that the anisotropy of the electromagnetic environment in our case arises from material anisotropies intrinsic to \ce{BaTiO3}, whereas in the case of the terahertz slot antenna resonator, anisotropies arise from the geometry of a cavity.
+In fact, the setup considered in the present work does not control the electron system by means of a separate resonator, hosting sharp modes in the absence of the 2DES, at all, further separating the possible conceptual and quantitative treatments of the birefringent plate and terahertz cavity experiments.
+Indeed, by considering this geometry, we broaden the scope of electromagnetic vacuum control outside of the commonly considered vacuum cavity regime.
+This approach emphasizes which modifications to the electromagnetic environment are most relevant for effective control, stripping away superfluous aspects of resonator design that do not impact experiments in vacuum settings.
+The generality of the Casimir control mechanism nevertheless allows application of our framework to geometries utilizing distinct cavities, although careful computational examination with an \textit{ab initio} model of the specific cavity is needed in order to solidify quantitative statements about experiments such as~\cite{graziotto_cavity_2025}.

 We next underscore the crucial mode continuum nature of the Casimir control mechanism, wherein there is no explicit selection of a few modes that dominate the physics, in line with existing experiments which permit an equilibrium understanding\cite{appugliese_breakdown_2022, enkner_tunable_2025, graziotto_cavity_2025}.
 Indeed, the mode continuum contributions within our work underlie the large energy scales reported herein, in line with a steady current of works which similarly find that a careful accounting of multi-mode contributions (e.g., \cite{riolo_tuning_2025, eckhardt_surface-mediated_2024}) lead to much more sizable effects once experimental parameters are considered than single-mode treatments\cite{Zeno}.
 It is crucial, however, that to accurately treat these mode continuum systems, it is necessary to properly renormalize divergent quantities, lest even qualitative predictions such as signs of energy shifts be erroneous.
 The Casimir control formalism provides a prescription for this procedure through the subtraction of free-space zero-point contributions, a prescription previously verified experimentally from a host of successful Casimir force measurements.